open-quantum-safe/oqs-demos/README.md

 When updates to an integration with a Dockerfile are pushed to `main`, an updated `latest` image is pushed to DockerHub and ghcr.io with support for both x86_64 and arm64.

+The build and test CI is run against the latest code in liboqs and oqs-provider weekly.

 ## Contributing

 Contributions are gratefully welcomed.
 See our [Contributing Guide](CONTRIBUTING.md) for more details.